A Procedural World Generation Framework for Systematic Evaluation of Continual Learning: Deep Continual Learning Experiments

 For our investigation, we have selected the simplest conceivable task of classification, where all objects' bounding boxes are assumed to be detected perfectly.
-Even in this significantly facilitated setting we will see that the investigated techniques are more brittle than desired.
+Even in this significantly facilitated setting we will see that many investigated techniques are more brittle than desired.
 We emphasize that our simulator is naturally capable of rendering data for more complex object detection, surface normal or semantic segmentation investigations.
-The detailed generated video sequences are:
+The detailed generated video sequences are categorized according to three scenarios:

 \textbf{Incremental Classes:} Representing the most commonly investigated continual scenario, our video-stream consists of four video sub-sequences, each adding one distinct object class to the task.
 In the training set, each sub-sequence contains only one object category, where buildings $B$ in conjunction with the street-section itself are attributed to an always present 'background' class.
 In contrast, a separately generated test set progressively accumulates all present classes.
 Recall, that we can express this change throughout the video sequences with $\pi_{E, t}$.
 The temporal sequence of chosen Bernoulli likelihoods for the vector of buildings, trees, street-lamps, humans and vehicles is $\pi_{E, t=1} = (1,1,0,0,0)$, $\pi_{E, t=2} = (1,0,1,0,0)$, $\pi_{E, t=3} = (1,0,0,1,0)$, $\pi_{E, t=4} = (1,0,0,0,1)$.
 We note that after initially choosing weather and lighting conditions for $t=0$, we further adapt their parameters to have consistent weather and lighting for the remainder of sub-sequences.